-Requirement 4 x progress reports per phase of training, minimum 1 every 3 months.
-Refer to RACP Flexible Training Policy for further information on part-time training (item 4.2).
-Description A progress report is an assessment that documents trainees' and supervisors' assessment of trainee progress against the training program learning goals over a period of training.
-Purpose Progress reports assess knowledge and skill development, track progress against the phase criteria, and provide targeted feedback for improvement.
-How to complete it Progress reports are completed via TMP under the assessment requirements tab.
-Trainees must: • self-assess against the program's learning goals• record any leave taken during the covered training period• provide summary comments about the rotation For more information on how to complete a progress report review the training resources .
+4 progress reports per phase of training, minimum 1 every 3 months.

+Refer to [RACP Flexible Training Policy](#) for information on part-time training (item 4.2).

+A progress report is an assessment that documents trainees' and supervisors' assessment of trainee progress against the training program learning goals over a period of training.

+Progress reports assess knowledge and skill development, track progress against the phase criteria, and provide targeted feedback for improvement.

+Progress reports are completed via [TMP](#) under the assessment requirements tab.

+Trainees must:

+- self-assess against the program's learning goals - record any leave taken during the covered training period - provide summary comments about the rotation

+For more information on how to complete a progress report review the [training resources](#).